 The key challenge for companies that wish to build large-scale capability learning platforms is getting customers to share often proprietary data in a way that protects their confidentiality while allowing other firms to benefit from it.

 Asset grid platforms provide flexible access to assets or infrastructure.
 These platforms are especially useful for companies lacking the funds or time needed to build such infrastructure themselves.

 A leading CPG wholesaler client built a shared-asset platform for store deliveries.
-Customers that normally shipped product to their own warehouse instead shipped directly to the wholesaler’s warehouse, which then shipped the product to its stores.
-When rolling out the platform, the company had to balance the need to subsidize early adopters, which were essential for gaining momentum, with the need to turn a profit.
+Customers that normally shipped product to their own warehouse instead ship directly to the wholesaler’s warehouse, which then shipped the product to its stores.
+When rolling out the platform, the company had to subsidize early adopters that was essential for gaining momentum.

 To build and such a platform one successfully, the platform owner must have deep pockets and invest in infrastructure upfront.
 Moreover, the company must be seen as an objective third-party orchestrator.